As you well know from this site, we love case studies!

-We also believe that turning any hobbies even into a small income stream, can be very beneficial to your retirement income plan.
+We also believe that turning any hobbies or passion projects even into a small income stream, can be very beneficial to your retirement income plan.

 There are great reasons to work on your own terms, which can be personal too:

-- Continuing part-time or side hustle work gives people a purpose in life – a reason to be productive – contributing to something or someone at any age.
+- Continuing part-time work or initiating some side hustle work gives people a purpose in life – a reason to be productive – contributing to something or helping others at any age.

 - Some forms of side hustle income can be a mental and emotional stimulator: they can keep you happy and healthy.
 There is evidence that work, when balanced and aligned to your values, actually makes you very happy!

-- Working, even for modest or occasional income, can alleviate financial stressors including mitigating any sequence of returns risk, fighting higher inflation, fighting higher interest rates and any future, higher taxation changes.
+- So, working for modest or occasional income, can alleviate financial stressors including mitigating any sequence of returns risk, fighting higher inflation, fighting higher interest rates and any future, higher taxation changes.

-- Working, even for some income here and there, can help you retire earlier if that’s what you really want to do!
+- Finally, as we have stated above, some supplemental income can help you retire earlier if that’s what you really want to do!

 Mounting studies, research and anecdotal information suggest balance is a key to giving us a sense of purpose, it can keep us healthy, and happier and increase our life expectancy.